-I serve these chicken enchiladas with our Mexican Rice, our Restaurant Style Refried Beans, and our Best Guacamole Ever.
+I serve these Sour Cream Chicken Enchiladas with our Mexican Rice, our Restaurant Style Refried Beans, and our Best Guacamole Ever.
 Everyone LOVES this meal!
-It is better than eating out and much less expensive.
+It tastes better than eating out and much less expensive.
 These Chicken Enchiladas are really easy to throw together when the chicken is prepared ahead of time.

 My favorite method for preparing shredded chicken is in the slow cooker.
 Place the chicken breasts in the slow cooker, cover with water and some salt and whatever seasonings you like (if I’m preparing chicken for enchiladas or tacos I like to add some hot sauce or salsa).
 Slow cook on high for 3 – 3 1/2 hours or on low for 6 – 7 hours.
 The chicken comes out tender every time and is easy to shred with two forks.